udda/multiload-ng/README.md

 ## History
-Multiload-ng started as a simple port of nandhp's source to lxpanel>0.7.
+Multiload-ng started as a simple port of multiload-nandhp to lxpanel>0.7.

 As I become familiar with code, I started making other little changes, and cleaning the code.
 I then contacted original author, but received no reply - meanwhile the plugin continued improving.